agatha-duzan/agatha-duzan.github.io/README.md

 Therefore, we have observed that depending on your channel type, if you are an active YouTuber discussing climate change, your videos will receive more or fewer views.
 Climate chnage is therefore a niche sector on Youtube, for a targeted audience that is fond of videos about climate change.But how are these videos received by the audience?
 </p>

 ## Overall audience response: how are climate videos perceived ?
-(PAUL)

 <p style='text-align: justify;'>
 Faire l'analyse par catégorie et dire que en fonction de la catégorie ce n'est pas pareil, parler de news and politics --> majorité des vidéos de climate sont de cette catégorie et les conséquences qui en découle!